unconst/BitTensor/README.md

 We note that this form of local attribution emission scheme may be similar in nature to the propagation of the neurotrophic factor BDNF in the brain.[2]

-below is an approximate method written using python-numpy:
+Below is an approximate method written using python-numpy:
 ```
 N_BLOCKS = 100
 DEPTH = 100